+All rights reserved.
 No part of this publication may be reproduced, stored in a retrieval system or transmitted in any form or by any means, electronic, mechanical, recording or otherwise, without the prior written permission of the author.

-Except for historical characters treated fictionally, all characters appearing in this work are fictitious.
-Any resemblance to real persons, living or dead, is coincidental.
+Except for historical characters treated in fictional terms, the characters appearing here are fictitious and any resemblance to real persons, living or dead, is coincidental.